 As Union County Clerk, Joanne Rajoppi has dedicated her efforts to constantly improving residents’ accessibility to services.

-Rajoppi has implemented extended hours including evenings and Saturdays at her Westfield Passport Office.
-Her office was cited last year by a National Passport Processing Center for outstanding efforts in processing more than 600 Passport Applications in a three-day period including a Saturday.
+Rajoppi introduced extended hours including evenings and Saturdays at her Westfield Passport Office.
+Her office has been cited by the National Passport Processing Center for outstanding efforts in processing Passport Applications.

 Although threatened with legal action by the voting machine company, she persisted to alert the public to the problem.
 A State Court case and eventual court-mandated changes in the process now make the voting system more secure for voters.
 The New York Times cited her efforts and state leadership in an editorial.